 Other things to keep in mind:

-Send thank you notes to all places that have helped you in this process; your academic advisor for a letter of recommendation; the places you have applied to even if you do not receive a scholarship.
+>Send thank you notes to all places that have helped you in this process; your academic advisor for a letter of recommendation; the places you have applied to even if you do not receive a scholarship.

-If someone wrote you a letter of recommendation, and you end up receiving a scholarship, consider sending them another thank you note.
+>If someone wrote you a letter of recommendation, and you end up receiving a scholarship, consider sending them another thank you note.

-You should also be persistent in seeking out other scholarship sources.
+>Be persistent in seeking out other scholarship sources.
 Sometimes all it takes to get a scholarship is to find out who in your area is offering them: your church, your employer, your parents' employers, local civic organizations.
 You'll just need to fill out any required applications or interviews on time in order to be considered.

 Ask employers.
 Your parents might already be aware if scholarships are provided for children of employees.
 If not, the human resource department is usually the place to check to find out what is available.
 The staff there should be able to provide applications, deadlines, and any other information you'll need.
 If you are employed, check with your employer to see if scholarships are available.
 Be sure to get any application forms and information about deadlines and complete the process on time.